NardJ/HTMLSerialMonitor/README.md

 Now you should see the sketch on your Arduino drawing and updating the html page, which looks something like:
 ![](https://github.com/NardJ/HTMLSerialMonitor/blob/master/screenshots/Lib_Snippets.gif)

-For more info, go to http://127.0.0.1:8080/manual.htm To give you an impression of the range op possiblities:
+For more info, go to http://127.0.0.1:8080/manual.htm.

+To give you an impression of the possiblities:
 ![](https://github.com/NardJ/HTMLSerialMonitor/blob/master/screenshots/Bare_DecoratedText.gif)
 ![](https://github.com/NardJ/HTMLSerialMonitor/blob/master/screenshots/Lib_UserInterface.gif)